AbstractEmbedded/CoreMIDI-Thru/README.md

 Here are some additional observations on why this may be currently overlooked by devs and pro audio users alike:

 - It wasn't until I recently moved to M1 hardware from an older intel based MBP that I had enough processing headroom reported by Logic Pro X to realize that this was not about load but a symptom of the IPC mechanism.
-- Of the popular 3rd party wrapper libraries that devs seem to use to build CoreMIDI and even CoreAudio apps none of them use the Thru Connection API.[^1]
+- Of the popular third party wrapper libraries used by others to build CoreMIDI and even CoreAudio apps none of them use the Thru Connection API.[^1]
 - I couldn't find any projects on github with a call to MIDIThruConnectionCreate that actively worked.
 Furthermore, apps that claim to do virtual pass through always miss the point by passing messages through the client.[^2]
 - A significant number of others have reported trouble getting the Thru Connection API to pass through packets.
 Non-persistent Thru Connections are in fact broken.
 While I did experience these initial pangs at first it may be they just weren't trying hard enough.[^3]

-[^1]: [PortMidi](https://github.com/PortMidi/portmidi), [AudioKit](https://github.com/AudioKit/AudioKit), [MIDIKit](https://github.com/orchetect/MIDIKit) (latter has ThruConnection but claims bug in Big Sur onward)
+[^1]: [PortMidi](https://github.com/PortMidi/portmidi), [AudioKit](https://github.com/AudioKit/AudioKit), [MIDIKit](https://github.com/orchetect/MIDIKit) (*latter has ThruConnection but claims bug in Big Sur onward)
 [^2]: [Swift2MIDI](https://github.com/genedelisa/Swift2MIDI), [Gong](https://github.com/dclelland/Gong)
 [^3]: [StackOverflow 1](https://stackoverflow.com/questions/54871326/how-is-a-coremidi-thru-connection-made-in-swift-4-2), [Stack Overflow 2](https://stackoverflow.com/questions/15141810/midithruconnectioncreate-xcode), [Stack Overflow 3](https://stackoverflow.com/questions/14825371/how-to-monitor-outgoing-midi-messages-in-coremidi), [Stack Overflow 4](https://www.appsloveworld.com/swift/100/138/midithruconnectioncreate-always-creates-persistent-midi-thru-connection)